 Walters State Community College does not discriminate on the basis of race, sex, color, religion, national origin, age, disability or veteran status in provision of educational programs and services or employment opportunities and benefits.
 This policy extends to both employment by and admission to the college.
 Walters State does not discriminate on the basis of race, sex or disability in its education programs and activities pursuant to the requirements of Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) of 1990.
 Inquiries and charges of violation concerning Title VI, Title IX, Section 504, ADA or the Age Discrimination in Employment Act (ADEA) or any of the other above referenced policies should be directed to the Humans Resources Office at Walters State, 500 S. Davy Crockett Pkwy., Morristown, TN 37813-6899.
-Requests for accommodation of a disability should be directed to the Dean of Special Student Services at Walters State, 500 S. Davy Crockett Pkwy., Morristown, TN 37813-6899.
+Requests for accommodation of a disability should be directed to the ADA Coordinator at the Office of Services for Individuals with Disabilities at Walters State, 500 S. Davy Crockett Pkwy., Morristown, TN 37813-6899.

-WSCC 05681-P-2-56100 Rev. 9/04
+WSCC 05681-P-2-56100 Rev. 1/06